 3. The corrected data referred to in paragraph 2(b) of this article shall be verified and the issue of electoral registration shall be resolved within five days after submission of corrected data, but not later than the 20th day before Election Day.
 If the corrected data complies with the requirements of this Law, the CEC Chairperson shall register the party list or the part of the list that complies with the requirements defined by this Law (if the number of candidates in that part is not less than the required minimum).
 The CEC Chairperson shall, within the same time frame, issue a decree regarding the refusal of electoral registration for other candidates (the decree shall specify the reasons for the refusal to provide electoral registration and the applicable provisions of this Law that are the basis for refusal).
-If the number of other candidates in the party/electoral bloc shall be registered and the CEC Chairperson shall, within the time frame referred to above, issue a decree regarding the reasons for the refusal of provide electoral bloc shall be registered and the CEC Chairperson shall, within the time frame referred to above, issue a decree regarding the refusal of registration (the decree shall specify the reasons for the refusal of registration (the decree shall specify the reasons for the refusal to provide electoral bloc shall be registered and the CEC Chairperson shall, within the time frame referred to above, issue a decree regarding the refusal of registration (the decree shall specify the reasons for the refusal to provide electoral registration and the applicable provisions of this Law that are the basis for refusal).
+If the number of other candidates in the party/electoral bloc shall be registered and the CEC Chairperson shall, within the time frame referred to above, issue a decree regarding the refusal of registration (the decree shall specify the reasons for the refusal of registration (the decree shall specify the reasons for the refusal of registration (the decree shall specify the reasons for the refusal of registration (the decree shall specify the reasons for the refusal to provide electoral bloc shall be registered and the CEC Chairperson shall, within the time frame referred to above, issue a decree regarding the refusal of registration (the decree shall specify the reasons for the refusal to provide electoral registration and the applicable provisions of this Law that are the basis for registration and the applicable provisions of this Law that are the basis for refusal).
+A representative of the reasons for the refusal to provide electoral registration and the applicable provisions of this Law that are the basis for refusal).
 A representative of the party shall immediately be notified about the decree and shall be provided with a copy upon request.